benjaminoakes/www.benjaminoakes.com/_posts/2021-11-10-Async-Ruby-looks-awesome.md

 Source: [Async Ruby - Bruno Sutic](https://brunosutic.com/blog/async-ruby)

 This is really interesting.
-It can't be used with Rails (yet), but that seems like a matter of time.
-It seems to provide something similar to JavaScript-esque `async` and `await`, but without new language keywords.
+It can't be used with Rails (yet), but it seems like it's just a matter of time before that's possible.
+Async seems to provide something similar to JavaScript-esque `async` and `await`, but without new language keywords.
 I've hoped something like this would be made, and I'm happy to have learned about it.

 I haven't tried it out yet, but I'm looking forward to it.